prebid/prebid.github.io/dev-docs/bidders/setupad.md

 #### User Sync

 Add the following code to enable user sync.
-Smile Wanted strongly recommends enabling user syncing through iFrames.
-This functionality improves partners' user match rates and increases the Smile Wanted bid rate and bid price.
+Setupad strongly recommends enabling user syncing through iFrames.
+This functionality improves partners' user match rates and increases the Setupad bid rate and bid price.
 Be sure to call `pbjs.setConfig()` only once.

 ```
 pbjs.setConfig({